Arthur1200289/git-reclone/readme.md

 [![MIT](https://img.shields.io/npm/l/alt.svg?style=flat)](http://jeremywrnr.com/mit-license)

-git-nuke - a simple git remote opening tool.
+git-nuke - nuke your local copy of a git repo, and reclone it from your remote.

 tested and works well for:

     - github
     - bitbucket
-    - heroku

-if there are other git hosting websites that you would like to use this with, either let me know or make a pull request with the augmentation for that host.

 ## setup

     [sudo] gem install git-nuke

-making a git alias for 'git open' in your `.gitconfig`:
+making a git alias for 'git nuke' in your `.gitconfig`:

     git-nuke --alias